ViRb3/pi-encrypted-boot-ssh/README.md

 This guide operates directly on an image file and therefore does not require an SD card for the setup.
 The resulting image can be flashed to an SD card as usual.

-[TOC]

 ## Requirements

-- A Raspberry Pi Linux image (e.g. [Raspberry Pi OS Lite 64-bit 2025-12-04](https://www.raspberrypi.com/software/operating-systems/))
+- A Raspberry Pi Linux image (e.g. [Raspberry Pi OS Lite 64-bit 2026-04-21](https://www.raspberrypi.com/software/operating-systems/))
 - A computer (host) running Linux (e.g. [Kali Linux 2025.3](https://www.kali.org/get-kali/#kali-platforms))

 > [!WARNING]
 > Your host's Linux should be as similar as possible to the Raspberry Pi's Linux.
-If you are preparing Debian 13 (Trixie)/kernel 6.12 for the Raspberry Pi, use similar versions on the host, otherwise you may encounter issues inside the chroot.
+If you are preparing Debian 13 (Trixie)/kernel 6.18 for the Raspberry Pi, use similar versions on the host, otherwise you may encounter issues inside the chroot.

 ## On the host